 Avoiding these common car buying mistakes will help you enjoy the ride

 After doing your research and avoiding the many mistakes we mentioned above, you should be able to feel comfortable knowing you got a great deal on your new vehicle and vehicle financing.
 Your local credit union is always the best place to start for a great deal on a new or used vehicle loan.
-Be sure to compare Choice One Credit Union’s low car loan rates and flexible terms when shopping for financing.
+Be sure to compare Choice One Community Credit Union’s low car loan rates and flexible terms when shopping for financing.
 Best of all, you can apply for your auto loan easily right online.
 Learn more about car loans by reading our blog entitled “Avoid These 9 Mistakes with Car Loans.”